 "It looks quite impressive out there," Butler said.

 Additional landscaping and grass planting is planned for the spring, Butler added.
 J.M.
-Electric will maintain the equipment, while the
+Electric will maintain the equipment, while the district is charged with building a minimum-security fence around the property.

 The district's power purchase agreement with J.M.
 Electric is for 20 years, with two, five-year renewal options.
 It's 20-year energy savings impact has been estimated at $866,000, while the 30-year savings were put at $1.6 million.